 A child’s access to education should not be determined by their skin tone, their zip code or their parent’s bank account.

 A child’s access to education should not be determined by their skin tone, their zip code or their parent’s bank account.
 Unfortunately, this has been the case for much of our country’s history.
-My own grandmother, for example, was only able to go to high school because the black school was located too far away.
+My own grandmother, for example, was not able to go to high school because the black school was located too far away.

 Choosing a school for your child is more than a personal choice, it is also a political act.
 When educated, upper and middle-income families pull their kids out of public schools, they not only reduce school funding based on attendance, they also take away valuable fundraising and capacity building from public schools.
 The money families spend on tuition for a select few, might otherwise provide essential “extras” that all children deserve to enjoy: diverse classroom libraries, technology, enrichment in art, music and science.